Written by: Greg Ellifritz

 “Like many categories of crime, ambushes on officers have become rarer since the early 1990s.
 In 1991, for instance, there were more than 500 ambush attacks (fatal and non-fatal) on officers.
 By 2015, that number had fallen to 240 assaults, according to official FBI statistics.”

-Now, cops don’t do that.
+Now, most FTOs don’t do that.
 Field training officers today look very different from the veteran cops I trained under.
-Now, no one wants to be an FTO.
-There is no financial benefit for being an FTO in my police department.
+Very few officers currently want to be an FTO.
+There was zero financial benefit for being an FTO in my former police department.
 Doing so looks good if someone is trying to get a promotion, but that is the only tangible benefit.
-Most of the guys who have been around as long as I have aren’t trying to get promoted and don’t want the hassle of teaching a rookie for 16 weeks.
+Most of the patrol guys who have been around more than a decade aren’t trying to get promoted and don’t want the hassle of teaching a rookie for 16 weeks.

-That leaves the only available FTOs as officers who have between one and five years experience who are looking to get promoted.
+That leaves the only available FTOs as upwardly mobile officers who have between one and five years experience.

-The new officers are being trained by the officers with a stellar two years of police experience.
+The new officers are being trained by “veteran” officers with a stellar two years of police experience.
 It’s the blind leading the blind.

 The old wisdom that was passed on to me gets forgotten.
 Police ambushes aren’t as common now.
 Why train to prevent them?